finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **get_group_properties**
 > PortfolioGroupProperties get_group_properties(scope, code, effective_at=effective_at, as_at=as_at)

-[EARLY ACCESS] GetGroupProperties: Get group properties
+[EARLY ACCESS] Get group properties

 List all the properties of a single portfolio group.